ADGEfficiency/adgefficiency.github.io/_posts/2018-07-07-dqn-debugging.md

 I used two tmux windows, one that kept track of the experiment and another with the `energy_py/agents/dqn.py` script open for editing in vim.
 The experiment window shows both the `info.log` and `debug.log`.
 The debug log moves too fast to be viewed but is useful for seeing if the agent is working.

+Switching between tmux windows is as easy at `Ctrl b p`.

 ![]({{ "/assets/debug_dqn/tmux_setup.png"}})
-tmux window one setup
 - left pane running the script and showing the info log
 - the top right pane showing the debug log using `tail -f debug.log`
 - a Tensorboard server running in the bottom right pane

 ![]({{ "/assets/debug_dqn/vim_setup.png"}})
-tmux window two setup - vim with `agent/dqn.py` open
+- vim with `agent/dqn.py` open

-Switching between tmux windows is as easy at `Ctrl b p`.

 ## debugging code